-\$10,000 to fund school-based mentoring programs for underprivileged youth Boys & Girls Club of Hawaii \$10,000 to fund the Athletes Against Drugs, Tobacco, and Alcohol-Triple Play Program.
-Community Association of Hawaii (formerly known as John Howard Association) \$10,000 to assist and support youthful offenders and their families through the Hui Ola Residential Program and the Juvenile Anger Management Program Foster Grandparents \$9,000 to recruit foster grandparents in Hawaii's most isolated communities including Molokai, Lanai, and Hana, Maui.
-Hale Kipa \$10,000 for the Haloa Transition House for Young Females Transitioning out of Foster Care Hawaii Foodbank \$10,000 to help feed 55,050 children statewide in 2012.
-These children either have learning disabilities, are from low-income, homeless, immigrant or native Hawaiian families, or come from families with a background of drug or alcohol abuse.
-Kids First Program (Through Friends of Kids First) \$4,000 to promote peaceful co-parenting relationships and effective communication through mandatory parent education programs in divorce and paternity cases.
-Funds are used for needed equipment, costs for recognition of volunteers, honoraria for training, and tax preparation costs for the 501(c)(3) organization.
-The Mediation Center of the Pacific, Inc.
+\$10,000 to fund school-based mentoring programs for underprivileged youth Boys & Girls Club of Hawaii \$10,000 to fund the Waianae Clubhouse Reporting Center for court-ordered youth under the Juvenile Detention Alternative Initiative Community Association of Hawaii (formerly known as John Howard Association) \$10,000 to assist and support youthful offenders and their families through the Hui Ola Residential Program and the Juvenile Anger Management Program Foster Grandparents \$9,000 to recruit foster grandparents in Hawaii's most isolated communities including Molokai, Lanai, and Hana, Maui Hale Kipa \$10,000 for the Haloa Transition House for Young Females Transitioning out of Foster Care Hawaii Foodbank \$10,000 to help feed 55,050 children statewide in 2012.
+These children either have learning disabilities, are from low-income, homeless, immigrant or native Hawaiian families, or come from families with a background of drug or alcohol abuse Kids First Program (Through Friends of Kids First) \$4,000 to promote peaceful co-parenting relationships and effective communication through mandatory parent education programs in divorce and paternity cases.
+Funds are used for needed equipment, costs for recognition of volunteers, honoraria for training, incentives for teens, and web design The Mediation Center of the Pacific, Inc.

-\$15,000 to support mediation programs designed to increase cultural access and elder issues.
-Court Appointed Special Advocates (CASA) Program (fka GAL Program) \$10,000 to recruit, screen, train, and supervise volunteer citizen special advocates (fka guardians ad litem) who will protect the best interests of the children involved in court proceedings.
-Waikiki Health Center \$12,000 to provide operational support to enable the Center to provide quality and affordable medical care, health education, and social services that are accessible to the needs of individuals and the community 2012 IOLTA GRANTS 2012 IOLTA Grants Total \$124.650 Advocates for Public Interest Law Fund summer internships for law students working in public interest law firms Big Island Mediation, Inc., dba West Hawaii Mediation Center Provide quality mediation, conciliation, and advocacy services to individuals and organizations with limited access to legal-related services in West Hawaii Domestic Violence Action Center Provide legal advice and representation for low-income persons who are in imminent danger of harm in domestic abuse situations Ethnic Education Foundation of Hawaii Provide general legal information to large numbers of the ethnic poor by translating legal information into various languages and broadcasting the translations on KNDI Radio Hale 'Opio Teen Court Project (Kauai) Provide funding for a diversion program built on restorative justice principles for first-time misdemeanor or status offending youth.
-Kauai Economic Opportunity, Inc., dba Mediation Services Provide quality mediation, conciliation, and advocacy services to individuals and organizations with limited access to legal-related services in Kauai Kuikahi Mediation Services (Hilo) Provide quality mediation, conciliation, and advocacy services to individuals and organizations with limited access to legal-related services in East Hawaii Legal Aid Society of Hawaii Provide legal information, advice, and representation to low-income clients The Mediation Center of the Pacific, Inc.
+\$15,000 to support mediation training for Adult Foster Teens program and to provide child custody and visitation mediation for unmarried parents Court Appointed Special Advocates (CASA) Program (fka GAL Program) \$10,000 to recruit, screen, train, and supervise volunteer citizen special advocates (fka guardians ad litem) who will protect the best interests of the children involved in court proceedings Waikiki Health Center \$12,000 to provide operational support to enable the Center to provide quality and affordable medical care, health education, and social services that are accessible to the needs of individuals and the community 2013 IOLTA GRANTS 2013 IOLTA Grants Total \$104,000 Advocates for Public Interest Law Fund summer internships for law students working in public interest law firms Big Island Mediation, Inc., dba West Hawaii Mediation Center Provide quality mediation, conciliation, and advocacy services to individuals and organizations with limited access to legal-related services in West Hawaii Domestic Violence Action Center Provide legal advice and representation for low-income persons who are in imminent danger of harm in domestic abuse situations Ethnic Education Foundation of Hawaii Provide general legal information to large numbers of the ethnic poor by translating legal information into various languages and broadcasting the translations on KNDI Radio Hale 'Opio Teen Court Project (Kauai) Provide funding for a diversion program built on restorative justice principles for first-time misdemeanor or status offending youth.
+Hawaii Appleseed Center for Law and Economic Justice (LEJ) Provide funding for class action lawsuits and legislative advocacy on behalf of Hawaii's lowincome people Hawaii State Bar Foundation Provide funding for various project of the newly-formed Hawaii State Bar Foundation Kauai Economic Opportunity, Inc., dba Mediation Services Provide quality mediation, conciliation, and advocacy services to individuals and organizations with limited access to legal-related services in Kauai Kuikahi Mediation Services (Hilo) Provide quality mediation, conciliation, and advocacy services to individuals and organizations with limited access to legal-related services in East Hawaii Legal Aid Society of Hawaii Provide legal information, advice, and representation to low-income clients The Mediation Center of the Pacific, Inc.